50 best West Wing episodes

 With today's hectic political climate, there are no shortage of reasons to revisit NBC's classic "The West Wing."

 Created by Aaron Sorkin, the iconic show depicted life inside the White House with dramatic precision.
-As one might expect from a Sorkin production, the hour-long TV drama came at viewers with rapid-fire dialogue, a walk-and-talk shooting style, superb acting and plots ripped straight from the headlines.
-It ran from 1999 to 2006, aired 156 episodes, and racked up numerous Emmy Awards.
+As one might expect from a Sorkin production, the hour-long TV drama came at viewers with rapid-fire dialogue, a walk-and-talk shooting style, superb acting, and plots ripped straight from the headlines.
+It ran from 1999 to 2006 and aired 156 episodes.
+The series' popularity has long outlived "The West Wing" itself—in fact, the cast reunited at the Emmys ceremony in September 2024 to celebrate the show's 25th anniversary and present the award for Outstanding Drama Series, an accolade "The West Wing" won four consecutive times from 2000 and 2003.

 "The West Wing" starred Martin Sheen as President Josiah Edward "Jed" Bartlet, but the show's plot had as much to do with the president's aides and advisers as it did with POTUS himself.
 And while critics might have noticed a conspicuous absence of self-serving politics at play among the president and his team, it was Bartlet's—and his cabinet's—idealistic approach toward governing that in some ways made the show so popular in the first place.